If you have certain conditions, your doctor may prescribe Tremfya. This drug is used in certain adults for:

 Upper respiratory infection

-You may get an upper respiratory infection (URI) while you’re taking Tremfya.
-In studies, the most common side effect of Tremfya was URIs, such as the common cold.
+You may get an upper respiratory infection (URI) while you’re using Tremfya.
+In studies, URI was the most common side effect of Tremfya.
+An example of a URI is the common cold.

 With URIs, you’ll usually have: